-Use this method to allocate interstate and foreign gross income if you do not employ a Uniform System of Accounts as prescribed for federal or state regulatory purposes or if the accounting rule method does not properly reflect the amount of gross income from interstate and foreign transmission services attributable to New York State.
+Use this method to allocate receipts from the sale or furnishing of interstate and foreign transmission service if you do not employ a Uniform System of Accounts as prescribed for federal or state regulatory purposes or if that accounting does not allow for the attribution of receipts to New York customers or if such accounting does not properly reflect the amount of receipts from interstate and foreign transmission services attributable to New York State.

-Taxpayers using the formula rule allocation method must complete Schedule B, Part IV, to compute the property factor percentage used to determine the amount of gross income from interstate and foreign transmission services attributable to New York State.
+Taxpayers using the formula rule allocation method must complete Schedule B, Part IV, and compute a property factor percentage which is used to determine the amount of gross income from interstate and foreign transmission services attributable to New York State.